nrwl/nx/docs/shared/features/powerpack/conformance.md

 # Run Language-Agnostic Conformance Rules

-The `@nx/powerpack-conformance` plugin allows [Nx Powerpack]() users to write and apply rules for your entire workspace that help with **consistency**, **maintainability**, **reliability** and **security**.
+The [`@nx/powerpack-conformance`](/nx-api/powerpack-conformance) plugin allows [Nx Powerpack]() users to write and apply rules for your entire workspace that help with **consistency**, **maintainability**, **reliability** and **security**.

 The conformance plugin allows you to **encode your own organization's standards** so that they can be enforced automatically.
-Unlike ESLint, the rules are **applied to the whole workspace**, instead of one file at a time.
+Conformance rules are intended to complement linting tools by enforcing that those tools are configured in the recommended way.
 The rules are written in TypeScript but can be **applied to any language in the codebase** or focus entirely on configuration files.

 The plugin also provides the following pre-written rules:

-- **Enforce Module Boundaries**: Similar to the Nx [ESLint Enforce Module Boundaries rule](/features/enforce-module-boundaries), but enforces the boundaries on every project dependency, not just those created from typescript imports or `package.json` dependencies.
+- **Enforce Module Boundaries**: Similar to the Nx [ESLint Enforce Module Boundaries rule](/features/enforce-module-boundaries), but enforces the boundaries on every project dependency, not just those created from TypeScript imports or `package.json` dependencies.
 - **Ensure Owners**: Require every project to have an owner defined for the [`@nx/powerpack-owners` plugin](/nx-api/powerpack-owners)

 ## Conformance Plugin Requires Nx Powerpack